servo/servo.org/_posts/2023-11-30-embedding-floats-color-mix.md

 tags:       blog
 title:      "This month in Servo: better floats, :has(), color-mix(), and more!"
 date:       2023-11-30
-summary:    Sneak peek of our embedding effort, changes to pull requests, plus nightly updates to browser UI, floats, inline layout, CSS, Rust, and crash fixes.
+summary:    Sneak peek into our embedding effort, changes to pull requests, plus nightly updates to browser UI, floats, inline layout, CSS, and tooling.
 categories:
 ---